-3.2.3 Identification of topics and areas for collaboration
+4.2.3 Identification of topics and areas for collaboration

 Many of the National Initiatives are interested in collaborating with other national initiatives or with the SNS JU programme.
 However, it is often not clear which topics would be of mutual interest.
 The idea is to organise a workshop where different National Initiatives could brainstorm and discuss what specific topics can benefit from joint activities.
-Topics that are identified may e.g. lead to bilateral or multilateral joint project or or could potentially be included in a future edition of the SNS JU work programme.
+Topics that are identified may e.g. lead to bilateral or multilateral joint project or could potentially be included in a future edition of the SNS JU work programme.
+Some key suggestions for potential collaboration topics, based on the insights form the collaboration with the NIs so far are summarized in Table 25.